Product Information Graph

 ○ sh:defaultValue

 Optional default value(s) in case a modelElement's property does not have an individual value.
-It is a list of multiple values, if maxCount is undefined or >1, or a single value otherwise.
+It must follow the definitions of the PropertyClass, of course.

-Here, the attribute is called 'defaultValue' for clarity and may just be called 'values' in an implementation, as all restrictions and operations of a property's values apply.
+Here, the attribute is named 'sh:defaultValue' for clarity and may just be called 'values' in an implementation, as all restrictions and operations of a property's values apply.

 Properties